Sequence of Returns Risk: Why Order Matters More Than...

 Keep 1-3 years of expenses in cash or short-term bonds.
 During a market downturn, spend from the buffer instead of selling stocks at low prices.

-Instead of fixed $50,000/year, use guardrails:
+Instead of fixed $50,000/year, use dynamic withdrawal strategies with guardrails:

 Any flexibility dramatically improves outcomes.